lilianricaud/patterning-complexity/english/culture-hacking_sequence.md

 ### 4. Find others with common interests (make no compromise)
 Find the other people who have found the crack.
 You want to avoid the soulless drones or the clueless replicators.
 People with a sense of humor, unpredictable people, these are the kind of people you want to find.
 You’d be amazed how many others are interested in doing the same and would love to collaborate with you!

-> Questions to ask:
+> Questions to ask: Where are the others ? whereis you system intersecting with other systems ?
+Can you explore theses margins ?

 ### 5. Catalyze (create community)
 Catalysis is really fun part you find other, you get them together and yo do organize something informal, whatever, a party, or something.

-> Questions to ask:
+> Questions to ask: What can you organize that is simple and fun and that will attract others ?

 ### 6. Exploit language (Create your own ‘jargon’)